reactual/datalibrary/README.md

 Before DataLibrary, you would most likely access these datasets from different sources.
 Beyond the technical challenges, each provider would typically use different schema patterns, naming conventions, and formatting.

 DataLibrary exists not only to bring datasets together into a single source, but also clean and reformat data when possible.
-When possible, especially for common subjects, data could be combined from several sources to create a new, richer dataset, with fields and metadata carefully renamed for a better experience.
+For common subjects, data could be combined from several sources to create a new, richer dataset, with fields and metadata carefully renamed for a better experience.

 ## Copywright Notes